-In the past six months I’ve written two wildly viral social media posts.
-Two posts that have changed not only the size of my platform, but the way I define successful writing.
+In the past six months I’ve written three wildly viral social media posts.
+Three posts that have changed not only the size of my platform, but the way I define successful writing.

 If you’ve followed me long, you probably know each day around 6:30pm P.S.T.
 I post a personal lesson to Instagram and Facebook.
 Posts that consist of tips, wisdom, advice, and my personal perspective on the topics of life, family, leadership, and business.
 Each post also includes a photo, typically a portrait or a picture of our family.